banana-brainy/robofriends-typescript/README.md

-I have made my app but sadly you can't see it
+I have made my first app on Typescript!